-Ahh, the guitar solo.
-The key element in any raging rock tune, the guitar solo is the most compact and often most dramatic part of a song.
-Each and every professional guitar player has their own particular approach and character, which means no two solos sound the same.
+Ahh, the guitar solo, the key element in any raging rock tune.
+The guitar solo is the most compact and often most dramatic part of a song.
+Every professional guitar player has their own particular approach and character.
+That is to say, no two solos sound the same.

-But not all guitar solos are great for the same reasons.
-Some are more technically masterful, while others simply wail with the soul of the Mississippi Delta in the best way.
+Regardless, not all guitar solos are great for the same reasons.
+Some are more technically masterful, others simply wail with the soul of the Mississippi Delta in the best way.

-We at Rivington Music know that musical tastes are individual for every fan and player, but we’ve decided to make our own guide of the five best rock guitar solos of all time.
+We at Rivington Music know musical tastes are individual for every fan and player.
+With that being said, we decided to make our own guide of the five best rock guitar solos of all time.

 Do you agree with these choices?
-Tell us what your favorite rock guitar solo of all time is in the comments below.
+Tell us what your favorite rock guitar solo is in the comments below.

 1. “Comfortably Numb” – David Gilmore, from Pink Floyd’s The Wall

 Some of the most memorable moments in music are the wailing dramatic passages of David Gilmore, Pink Floyd’s veritable guitar genius.
-His solo on “Comfortably Numb” is perhaps one of his most memorable.
+His solo on “Comfortably Numb,” I would say, is one of his most memorable.

-Gilmore’s sound has often been likened to the sound of someone crying, in that his solos tend to have a very organic and human quality to them that will yank at your heartstrings.
-His work on “Comfortably Numb” is split into two solos—the first an almost comforting and regal sounding passage, while the second is a truly balls-to-the-wall, emotionally driven rager rife with melodic motifs that will linger in the mind for the rest of your life.
+Gilmore’s sound has often been likened to the sound of someone crying.
+His solos have a very organic and human quality to them that will yank at your heartstrings.
+His work on “Comfortably Numb” is split into two solos.
+The first, is an almost comforting and regal sounding passage.
+The second, a truly balls-to-the-wall, emotionally driven rager rife with melodic motifs that will linger in the mind.

 2. “Voodoo Chile” – Jimi Hendirx, from the Jimi Hendrix Experience’s Electric Ladyland